Mikaela/gist/matrix/FluffyChat/quick-account-switching.md

 6. Search for and select `im.fluffychat.account_bundles`
 7. Above (or below, doesn't matter) the `"bundles": [` line, add `"prefix": "M",` where `M` is your prefix to quickly switch to this account.
+  * If this is confusing, see the example of finalized event in the bottom of this file.
 8. Optionally if you wish to sort your account, add a `,` to the line where your bundle is named and to the next line: `"priority": 0`
 9. Start/restart FluffyChat